Answers to your questions about The KYC Registry

 The KYC Registry accepts information from correspondent banks and fund distributors and custodians.
 All SWIFT users registered to use it are able to access the Registry.
 Non-SWIFT users are not able to access it.

-What KYC information does the Registry cover?
+What KYC information does

 The Registry focuses on Know Your Customer information for financial institutions.
 It holds information about institutions, not about individuals or private customers.
 The Registry provides a standardised set of data and supporting documentation relevant to KYC and Customer Due Diligence (CDD) requirements, including: